Latimer, Buckinghamshire: Buildings

 Latimer House is an historic country house, the former home of Lord Chesham.
 It was used in the Second World War for interrogating German defectors and prisoners.
 It is now De Vere Latimer Estate, owned by De Vere hotels.

 The small village includes 17th- and 18th-century cottages around the triangular village green with a pump on it.
 The church of St Mary Magdelane was rebuilt by Sir George Gilbert Scott in 1867.
 The rectory was built in the 18th century in grey and red brick.

 In Ley Hill there is a common and a Methodist Chapel.
 Tyler's Hill is also in Latimer & Ley Hill parish and includes St George's Anglican Church.
 The graveyard at Tyler's Hill which serves Ley Hill and Tyler's Hill is run by Latimer and Ley Hill parish council.

 Railway

-Chalfont & Latimer station is situated in nearby Little Chalfont on the Chiltern Line between Aylesbury and London Marylebone with London Underground services between Baker Street and Amersham.
+Chalfont & Latimer station is situated in nearby Little Chalfont on the Chiltern Line with London Underground services between Baker Street and Amersham, and Chiltern services to Aylesbury and Marylebone.